 E-Invoice Implementation Timeline in Malaysia

-• 1 January 2025: Mandatory for businesses with annual turnover between RM25 million and RM100 million.
+- 1 January 2025: Mandatory for businesses with annual turnover more than RM25 million and up to RM100 million.

-• 1 July 2025: Mandatory for businesses with annual turnover between RM5 million and RM25 million.
+- 1 July 2025: Mandatory for businesses with annual turnover more than RM5 million and up to RM25 million.

-• 1 January 2026: Mandatory for businesses with annual turnover between RM1 million and RM5 million.
+- 1 January 2026: Mandatory for businesses with annual turnover more than RM1 million and up to RM5 million.

-• Exempted: Businesses with annual turnover below RM500,000 are currently exempted from e-Invoicing requirements.
+Exempted: Taxpayers with an annual turnover or revenue of below RM500,000 are currently exempted from issuing e-invoices.

 Note on Consolidated E-Invoicing